Determine The Type Of Triangle That Is Drawn Below

 Triangle GHI has no sides marked as equal, and one angle appears to be greater than 90 degrees.

 • Analysis: No sides are marked as equal, so it's a scalene triangle.
 One angle is greater than 90 degrees, so it's an obtuse triangle.
-Therefore, triangle GHI is an obtuse scalene triangle.
+So, triangle GHI is an obtuse scalene triangle.

 Example 4: